The 5 types of warehouses:

 Warehousing and logistics are two different sides of the same coin.
-Warehousing is the safe & economical storage of goods, inventory, information, etc. within a specified area or building.
-Logistics is generally the detailed organization and implementation of a complex operation in different management tomes.
+Warehousing is the safe & economical storage of goods, inventory, information, etc. Within a specified area or building.
+Logistics is generally the detailed organization and implementation of a complex operation in different management times.

-These warehouses are owned, managed and controlled by co-operative societies.
-These societies provide storage facilities on the most economical rates to their members only.
-The basic purpose to run such warehouses is not to earn profit but to help their members.
+These warehouses are owned, managed and controlled by Co-operative societies.
+These societies provide storage facilities on the most economical rates for their members only.
+The basic purpose to run such warehouses is not to earn profits but to help their members.

-These warehouses are owned, managed and controlled by government as well as private agencies.
-Bonded warehouses are storage facility used to store imported goods for which import duty is still to be paid.
-The bonded warehouses run by private agencies have to obtain license from the government.
+These warehouses are owned, managed, and controlled by the government as well as private agencies.
+Bonded warehouses are storage facilities used to store imported goods for which import duty is still to be paid.
+The bonded warehouses which are run by private agencies have to obtain a license from the government.

 Globally, it has been seen that these warehouses are found near the ports and are usually owned by dock authorities.
 Bonded warehouses are subject to two types of taxes: (a) Excise duty and (b) Custom duty.

-This type of storage facility usually has large space, which enables fast movement of large quantities of stores for short period.
-While, on the other hand, conventional warehouses hold goods for long time, say 2 months or 1 year.
+These types of storage facilities usually have a large space, which enables the fast movement of large quantities of stores for a short period.
+While, on the other hand, conventional warehouses hold goods for a long time, say 2 months or 1 year.